k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 * The other LU tables can have several fields defined as input arguments.

 **Root Function**
-* Each root function must have at least one Input parameter.
+* Each Root function must have at least one Input parameter.
 * A population can be linked to a parent table via its Input parameters based on a Root function.
 * The Root function of a Root table can have only one Input parameter and it is populated by the Instance ID.